-COVID Guidelines - Fall Semester 2022
+COVID Guidelines - Fall Semester 2023

-Below are the COVID guidelines for the 2022 fall semester.
-These guidelines are based upon current conditions and are subject to change as circumstances warrant.
-As conditions dictate, we will consult with infectious disease experts at Baptist Memorial Health Care, use CDC guidelines, monitor trends in the Memphis area, and consider our previous campus experience to make decisions about our Covid protocols.
-Covid related updates will be sent as necessary based on circumstances and events.
+Below are the COVID guidelines for the fall 2023 semester.
+These guidelines are based on current conditions and are subject to change as circumstances warrant.
+As conditions dictate, we will consult with infectious disease experts at Baptist Memorial Health Care, use CDC guidelines, monitor trends in the Memphis area, and consider our previous campus experience to make decisions about COVID protocols.
+COVID-related updates will be sent as necessary based on circumstances and events.